To1and/to1and.github.io/index.markdown

 In all of the above graphs, we can generally find that costs and benefits do not show a positive or negative correlation with ratings, and that the vast majority of films fall within a range of about four to eight.
-In the graph about returns we can again recognise that the vast majority of more commercially successful films do not receive a lower rating, but very high ratings do not imply extremely high returns either.
+In the graph about returns we can again recognise that the vast majority of more commercially successful films do not receive a higher rating, but very high ratings do not imply extremely high returns either.
 This could mean that the most commercially acceptable films are more likely to have a higher return on investment, in short, a film that makes money is not necessarily of high artistic merit.

 At this point, we can try to filter out the film entries with less than 1000 votes and graph them again to see how the relatively more famous films perform